FelipeCorerato/crud-aluno-client/README.md

 ```
 yarn install
 ```
-Depending on your packege manager.
+Depending on your package manager.